adaapp/testing-dec2021-team1/README.md

 <img width="558" alt="Screenshot 2022-01-18 at 10 04 49" src="https://user-images.githubusercontent.com/91063109/149915771-6766f7a1-c248-44a8-820f-133c943ddb94.png">

 From the google form, it is clear that the majority votes were for Design 1.
-The main feedback was that the colours matched better which made it more appealing as well as the Dark colours made it eye catching.
-UI Designer Husna went ahead and did the Html and Css for this design based on the feedback from her mockups.
+The main feedback was that the colours matched better, which made it more appealing as well as the darker colours made it eye catching.
+UI Designer, Husna, went ahead and did the HTML and CSS for this design based on the feedback from her mockups.

 ### End User Testing Form